José Ramírez (third baseman): 2013—2015: Early major league career

 The Indians promoted Ramírez to the major leagues on September 1, 2013, and he made his MLB debut that day.
-He entered the game as a pinch runner during the ninth inning and scored on a game-winning grand slam hit by Mike Avilés.
+He entered the game as a pinch runner during the ninth inning and scored on Mike Avilés' game-winning grand slam.
 Ramírez recorded his first major league hit on September 9 against the Kansas City Royals, when he lined a single to left field off of Royals starter Ervin Santana during the third inning.
-Later in that same game, Ramírez also collected his first multiple hit game in the major leagues, working a single off reliever Wade Davis during the seventh inning.
+Later in that same game, Ramírez also collected his first multiple-hit game in the major leagues, working a single off reliever Wade Davis during the seventh inning.

 Ramírez began the 2014 season in the minor leagues and had a batting line of .319/.363/.484 in 105 plate appearances.
-He was promoted to the major leagues on May 1, as Indians second baseman Jason Kipnis went on the disabled list.
-Ramírez was sent back to the minors on May 20, after Kipnis was reinstated.
+He was promoted to the major leagues on May 1, as second baseman Jason Kipnis went on the disabled list.
+Ramírez was sent back to the minors on May 20 after Kipnis was reinstated.
 However, Ramírez was recalled before July 23.